Ridhuan Muhammad: Arema Malang

+Putra Samrinda (loan)

-In 2003, Ridhuan also spent half a season on loan at Putra Samarinda.
+In 2013, Ridhuan also spent half a season on loan at Putra Samarinda.
 He was wildly popular during his time in Indonesia and was often referred to as R6, a moniker of Cristiano Ronaldo's CR7.

-Due to a possible ban by FIFA on football activities in Indonesia, Ridhuan left the club and returned to Singapore.
+However due to a possible ban by FIFA on football activities in Indonesia, Ridhuan left the club and returned to Singapore.

 Geylang International

-With a FIFA ban looming on all Indonesian footballing activities, he moved back to Singapore with Geylang International after his 4-year sojourn.
+With a FIFA ban looming on all Indonesian footballing activities, Ridhuan moved back to Singapore with Geylang International after his 4-year sojourn.

 Tampines Rovers

 Following his release by Tampines Rovers at the conclusion of the 2015 S.League season, Ridhuan announced his retirement from football to forge a new career in the oil and gas industry following his failure to secure a contract.

-Warriors FC
+Warriors

-However, the speedy winger was snapped up by Warriors FC just before the start of the 2016 S.League season and made his debut as a substitute in a 3–1 loss against Brunei DPMM.
+However, the speedy winger was snapped up by Warriors just before the start of the 2016 S.League season and made his debut as a substitute in a 3–1 loss against DPMM.
 He scored his first goal of the season in a 2–2 draw against Geylang International to rescue a point for the Warriors after coming on as a substitute.
 He repaid the faith that the Warriors had shown him by accumulating a total of four goals and six assists in all competitions.
 His performances for the Warriors was rewarded with a contract extension for the 2017 S.League season.